South Woodham Ferrers: Music

 South Woodham Ferrers has two choirs.
 The men's choir was originally named after the town and now performs under the name of men2sing.
 The women's choir is The Swift Singers.

 Governance

 There are three tiers of local government covering South Woodham Ferrers, being South Woodham Ferrers Town Council at parish level, Chelmsford City Council at district level and Essex County Council at county level.
 The town council meets and has its offices at Champions Manor Hall on Hullbridge Road, which also serves as a community centre.

 In Summer 2006, South Woodham Ferrers elected its first town mayor.

+Demography

+At the 2021 census, the parish had a population of 16,026.
+The built up area covers essentially the same area as the parish.
+The built up area populations published by the Office for National Statistics are rounded to the nearest five people, and the built up area of South Woodham Ferrers was reported to have a population of 16,025.

+The population of the parish declined between 2001 and 2021; it had been 16,453 at the 2011 census, and 16,629 at the 2001 census.

 Sport

 South Woodham Ferrers Rugby Club has a Club House at Saltcoats Park, running teams at ages between under 7 and under 16.
 The youth section consists of under-17s and colts.
 There are three senior teams, a veterans' team and a ladies' team.

 South Woodham Ferrers Cricket Club runs three teams in the T Rippon Mid-Essex League, playing home games at Purleigh CC and Salcoats Park.

 South Woodham Ferrers has several amateur football teams, the largest being South Woodham Ferrers United FC.
 This is the biggest sports organisation in the town with 40+ teams ranging from 3 yrs up to and including adults' football.
 Others are William De Ferrers, Woodham Athletic & Woodham Radars.

 Team Bentham is a South Woodham Ferrers-based skateboard team, which won the 2019 Essex wide 'Lord of the Swords' competition.
 It is named after English philosopher, jurist, and social reformer Jeremy Bentham.